Vaibhav2154/Movie-recommendor-system/README.md

 ## 🚀 Usage

-    User Input: Enter a movie name, and the app will provide a list of similar movies based on the ML model’s recommendations.
+  User Input: Enter a movie name, and the app will provide a list of similar movies based on the ML model’s recommendations.<br>
   Visual Output: Streamlit interface displays the recommended movies in a user-friendly format.

 ## 📞 Contact

 For any questions or suggestions, please contact:

-    📧 Email: theartsytechnology@gmail.com
+  📧 Email: vaibhavvaibhu2005@gmail.com<br>
   🐙 GitHub: Vaibhav2154